Some history

 You must make space on your disk to install Linux, and I'm not talking about the free space you see in your file explorer.

-Your disk is divided into sections that are called "partitions", they divide your disk into multiple parts that don't interfer with each other, Linux needs it's own partition.
+Your disk is divided into sections called "partitions", they divide your disk into multiple parts that don't interfer with each other, Linux needs it's own partition.

-Luckily, most distros don't require you to make them manually, as long as there is unpartitioned space on your disk the installer will create one automatically.
+Luckily, most distros don't require you to make them manually, as long as there is unpartitioned space the installer will create everything automatically.

 note : On windows there is a built-in tool to reduce the size of the windows partition while in it.
 In any other case you should not change a partition that is currently in use (boot from another storage device and change the partition from there).

-note 2 : The exact size you need is going to depend on the distro but 50GB is a sane minimum.
+note 2 : The exact size you need is going to depend on the distro but 50GB is a sane minimum for ordinary use.

 3) Selecting mirrors :